D4yz-stp/FSI_project/category-software/Environment_Variable_and_SetUID/README.md

 ## Introduction

-This report documents the practical work carried out for the SEED Labs "Environment Variable and Set-UID Program" exercise.
+This report documents the practical work we carried out for the SEED Labs "Environment Variable and Set-UID Program" exercise.
 The lab's goal is to make visible what most programmers only assume: environment variables are not trivial metadata — they are live inputs that can change program behaviour, and when combined with privilege mechanisms such as Set-UID they can become attack vectors.

 Using the provided SEED Ubuntu environment, we exercised the basic commands and APIs that propagate and expose environment state (`fork()`, `execve()`, `system()`), explored how the dynamic loader responds to `LD_*` variables, and demonstrated common pitfalls in privileged programs (PATH-based command substitution, misuse of `system()`, and capability/file-descriptor leaking).